alpee03/CLARA-AI/README.md

 ---

-## Retell Agent Setup (Manual Import)
+## Agent Spec Setup (Manual Import)

-Since Retell's programmatic agent creation requires a paid plan, follow these steps to import the generated spec manually:

-1. Go to [app.retellai.com](https://app.retellai.com) and log in
-2. Click **"Create Agent"**
+The generated `agent_spec_vX.json` files contain everything needed to configure an AI phone agent.
+To set one up manually in any voice agent platform:

-3. Set the agent name from `agent_spec_vX.json` → `agent_name`
+1. Use the `agent_name` field as the agent name
-4. Paste the contents of `system_prompt` into the system prompt field
+2. Paste the `system_prompt` field into the system prompt configuration
-5. Set voice style to: professional, warm, calm
+3. Set the voice style to: professional, warm, calm
-6. Configure call transfer numbers from `call_transfer_protocol`
+4. Configure call transfer numbers from `call_transfer_protocol`
-7. Save the agent
+5. Save the agent

-The generated JSON is structured to match Retell's configuration fields exactly, making manual import straightforward.

 ---